Azure/blobxfer/docs/99-current-limitations.md

     * Containers or file shares cannot be created if not given an account-level SAS with the appropriate signed resource type.
-    * Objects cannot be listed within a container or file share if not given an account-level SAS and instead an object-level SAS.
-Thus remote paths associated with these SAS tokens must be an object.
+    * Objects cannot be listed within a container or file share if not given an account-level SAS or a container-level object SAS.
+If a non-container object-level SAS is provided, remote paths associated with these SAS tokens must be a single entity.
-    * Skip-on processing cannot be performed for service-level SAS tokens if not given sufficient read permission.
+    * Non-download skip-on processing cannot be performed for SAS tokens without sufficient read permission.

 ### Client-side Encryption
 * Client-side encryption is currently only available for block blobs and